d-lebed/ha-samsungtv-encrypted/info.md

 ***References***
 ----------------

-The code list has been folked from: https://github.com/arturleao/samsungtv_custom<br>
+- The code list has been folked from: https://github.com/arturleao/samsungtv_custom<br>
+- If you want to buy me a coffee: https://www.buymeacoffee.com/XAF0dnBOG